OP-Patel/joystick-fan/README.md

 ## Schematic Rev2 (KiCad)
 ![image](https://github.com/user-attachments/assets/d4a5b6f6-f8ec-41bf-b6ec-4e239f14f40a)

-A full file of all relevant attachments is provided under "KiCad Documents" within the repository.
+All KiCad files are provided under the "joystick-fan" directory within the repository.

 ## Connections
 Power supply module should be attached to the breadboard, do not power the motors using the Arduino board.